wyldebeast-wunderliebe/socrates-schema/README.md

 The model defines properties of the data, like whether a variable must have a value for the data to be valid, or specifying the type of the variable.
-The following properties may be set:
+The following properties may be set (in the order of the list below):

 * relevant
 * required